bhavesh0009/NFO-dashboard/project_specification.md

 - Focus on stocks eligible for futures and options trading only
 - Daily data updates during market hours
 - Historical data for derived calculations
+- Spot data from 1992 onwards
+- Current day's data for futures and options

 ### 3.2 Data Points and Sources